Nationale station: Location

 Elevated above ground, the station overlooks the central median of Boulevard Vincent-Auriol, between Rue Jeanne-d'Arc and Rue Nationale.
 Oriented on a northeast/southwest axis, it is positioned between the stations Place d'Italie and Chevaleret (the former being underground).

 History

-The station opened on 1 March 1909 with the opening of the original section of line 6 from Place d'Italie to Nation (although part of line 5—some dating back to 2 October 1900—was incorporated into line 6 on 12 October 1942).
-It is named after the Rue Nationale, which commemorates the National Guard.
+The station opened on 1 March 1909 with the opening of the original section of line 6 from Nation to Place d'Italie.
+(Line 6 was extended from Place d’Italie to Etoile in 1942 by incorporating part of line 5.)
+The station is on the site of the Barrière-d’Ivry, a gate in the Wall of the Farmers-General, where taxes were collected on goods brought into the city from 1818 to 1860.
+It is named after the nearby Rue Nationale, the former Rue des Deux Moulins which was renamed after the Revolution of 1848 in commemoration of the National Guard.
 This was a middle-class militia created on 13 July 1789 for the maintenance of law and order in Paris.
 Next day, it took part in the storming of the Bastille.

 As part of the RATP Renouveau du metroprogram, the station was completely renovated by 5 May 2004.
 In 2021, attendance is gradually rising, with 1,320,290 passengers entering this station, placing it in the 251st position of metro stations for its usage out of 304 stations.